nikrazz/blog/content/english/blog/A case against TT bikes.md

 A TT bike is an extra bike a team can do without if they didn’t have to ride them a few times in a season.
 They take extra storage room on the road and at the team base.

-More bikes — more money for organisers to spend on transfers between stages inflating the cost of the race.
+More bikes — more money for organizers to spend on transfers between stages inflating the cost of the race.

 More bikes — more cars, trucks and buses to move them around and more fuel to burn.
 More cars and buses, you need more drivers and more fuel — more expenses.

 World Tour teams hire between 24 and 30 riders.
 This is another 40 or so extra bikes mechanics have to look after (some riders have 2 TT bikes, plus spares).
 You probably need to hire an extra mechanic to handle this extra work.

 To take advantage of a TT bike, you need to spend time in a wind tunnel adding more expenses.
-Some teams do not have money for wind tunnels and this lack of funds penalises them against teams with bigger sponsors and bigger budgets.
+Some teams do not have money for wind tunnels and this lack of funds penalizes them against teams with bigger sponsors and bigger budgets.

 Marginal gains, hey.